Friday, October 25, 2024

 Repent (Greek metanoeo) 'to reconsider (something in the light of new knowledge)'

-It is noteworthy that there are 30 occurrences of metanoeo, 'repent', as a command, in the New Testament, and of those, only in Revelation 2v21 and 22 are there things to be 'repented of'.
-The context there is Jesus confronting churches.
+It is noteworthy that there are 30 occurrences of metanoeo, 'repent', as a command, in the New Testament, and of those, only in Luke 17v4, Acts 8v32, and Revelation 2v21,22 are there things to be 'repented of'.
+The context of Acts 8v32 is Peter rebuking Simon the Magician, who has already believed and been baptised.
+In Revelation 2 Jesus is confronting churches.
+Luke 17 is talking about forgiving a 'brother'.
 In all other cases, the 'repent' command stands alone; no object is given.*

-So two things are often misunderstood.
-The meaning of 'repent' and the fact that 'of your sins' was not present in the Greek texts.
-Between these two things, we could easily get the thrust of the 'repent' message wrong.
+In summary, two things are often misunderstood.
+The meaning of 'repent', and the fact that 'of your sins' was not present in the Greek texts.
+Between these two things, we could easily get the thrust of the 'repent' message in evangelism wrong.

 People will not first turn from their sins, and in fact they cannot.
 They will likely be driven away, unnecessarily.
 But they can turn to Jesus.
-The twelve disciples were not told to 'repent of their sins' by Jesus.
+The twelve disciples were not told to 'repent of their sins' by Jesus before they could follow Him.
 Neither did He say to the crowds, 'Come to me, you weary and burdened, and I'll also demand you work out where you are sinning and deal with it all'.

 Now it's true, you cannot turn to something or someone, and not turn away from something else.
 In turning to Christ, it is implicit that you turn away from your life without Him, sin and all.
 But the focus is not on the sin.
 The focus is on giving everything to Him, and living with Him, accepting Him as He accepts us.
-He is after relationship in the first instance.
+He is after relationship.
 Once we have that connection established, He can work in our lives to clean us up and transform us.

 Christianity is first and foremost a release from burdens, an empowerment, a gift, and a change of identity; 2 Corinthians 5v17, 21.
 There are requirements too, but the requirements follow on, and they flow from the new identity, the new sense of personhood!
 And they are an outcome of walking in the Spirit!
 The Holy Spirit graciously provides the power to live differently, and He changes us, mostly, in gentle stages.
 He is not an impossible taskmaster, as the wicked servant accused in Matthew 25v24.
-This difference concerning repentance may seem subtle but it is important, and it seems to me many of us may have had this rather wrong!
+This difference concerning repentance I've outlined here may seem subtle but it is important, and it seems to me we may have had this rather wrong!

 Don't get me wrong.
 I'm not trivialising sin.
 Sin is eternally lethal and needs an answer.
 The answer is costly, and precious, the Blood of Christ.
-But the answer is available, and it is free.
-As far as paying the price, the penalty, is concerned, Christ has done that and we who believe are free from the judgment and penalty otherwise due.
+But the answer is freely available.
+As far as paying the price, the penalty, is concerned, Christ has done that and we who believe are free from the judgment and penalty.
 That is wonderful.
 That is grace.
 A free gift of true life, and a paying-off of what you could never, ever pay yourself.

 How many of us, prior to conversion, remember being convicted of particular sins and felt the need to try and change our behaviour?
 If you did, maybe it showed you were serious, which is not a bad thing.
 But I know someone well who had no sense of that.
 She merely cried out involuntarily 'Oh, alright then!' when Jesus was preached.
 She was prayed with and told to tell someone.
 Her life was one of much frustration and despair.
 But her awareness of her sin came later.
 I was similar.
 I was not convicted of particular sins before I confessed Christ publicly.
 I had been feeling a sense of general failure in relationships, and a sense of wanting to hide.
 Two others I think of were each walking away from God and each nearly died, one from drug use and one following a car crash.
 They experienced a sense of dread and terror.
 Both thought they were going to Hell.
 They cried out to Jesus to save them.
 Both had some previous knowledge of the Bible.
 The central decision was to reconsider Jesus and the direction of their lives and to turn to Christ.
 Acts 3v19 and Acts 26v20 add the extra word 'epistrepho' to denote the 'turn' bit.